Metalwork

 The followings are the applications of FCAW:

-• This arc welding process is find important in shipbuilding industry as it save huge labour cost.
+• This arc welding process is found important in the shipbuilding industry as it saves huge labor costs.

-• It is also used in many construction industries in welding aspect.
+• It is also used in many construction industries in the welding aspect.

 • It is widely applicable in mechanical industries.